Home

 Boxplot

-Let's go through all the quantitative data and build their box plots.
+Let's examine all the quantitative data by building their box plots.

 Box plot

-In the simplest box plot, the central rectangle spans the first quartile to the third quartile (the interquartile range or IQR).
-As a rule, outliers are either 3×IQR below the third quartile or 3×IQR above the first quartile.
-But the definition of the outlier will be different for each data set.
+In a simple box plot, the central rectangle spans from the first to the third quartile (also called the interquartile range or IQR).
+Outliers typically fall either 1.5×IQR below the first quartile or 1.5×IQR above the third quartile, though this threshold may vary by dataset.

 Multivariate graphical analysis